bpamos/tf-aws-redis-enterprise-cluster/README.md

 * (*for more information on how to install ansible to your local machine:*) ([link](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html))

 ## Getting Started:
-Now that you have terraform and ansbile installed you can get started provisioning your RE cluster on AWS using terraform modules.
+Now that you have terraform and ansible installed you can get started provisioning your RE cluster on AWS using terraform modules.

 Since creating a Redis Enterprise cluster from scratch takes many components (VPC, DNS, Nodes, and creating the cluster via REST API) it is best to break these up into invidivual `terraform modules`.
 That way if a user already has a pre-existing VPC, they can utilize their existing VPC instead of creating a brand new one.